Organs of the body | Their Locations and Internal Functions

 8. Sense organs: Skin, tongue, nose, eyes, ears.

-Organs in the body and their function in detail
+Organs with locations and functions in detail

 Digestive organs

 These organs start from the mouth and end with the rectum.
-They are of different types like
+They are of different types, like

-1. Mouth
+1. Tongue

 2. Pharynx.